Goals for LifeDec 06, 2021

 The last piece of this motivational puzzle is the humanity of it all.
 We all make mistakes.
 We all want to eat pizza every now and then.
 We all want that glass of bubbly to celebrate a big event.

 It is okay to pick one day a week to relax, unbutton your pants and breathe.
-Taking breaks and holidays from your regimens allows the mental flexibility and again, will allow you to stay on track the remaining 6 days.
+Taking breaks and holidays from your regimens allows mental flexibility and again, will allow you to stay on track for the remaining 6 days.
 Enjoy your lazy Sunday, a slice of pizza, just stick to the plan the rest of the time.

 Though New Year’s goals are often put down for lack of consistency, setting goals as a general practice is a way of working on your path to #maximalbeing.
-Make the goals specific, measurable, attainable, relevant and time-based.
-Know the context or meaning behind each goal and are they truly relevant to you (ex. weight).
+Make the goals specific, measurable, attainable, relevant, and time-based.
+Know the context or meaning behind each goal and are truly relevant to you (ex. weight).
 Make these goals lifestyle changes and not crash diets, #maximalbeing is an epic journey, not a sprint.